vespakoen/docs/start/install.md

 1. [Download Laravel](http://laravel.com/download)
 2. Extract the Laravel archive and upload the contents to your web server.
-4. Set the URL of your application in the **application/config/application.php** file.
 5. Navigate to your application in a web browser.

 If all is well, you should see a pretty Laravel splash page.
 Get ready, there is lots more to learn!